juaniwasdqre/juaniwasdqre/README.md

-- 👋 Hola, soy @juaniwasdqre
+- 🐻‍❄️ Hola, soy @juaniwasdqre 🇸🇪🇸🇪
-- 👀 I’m interested in ... blabla
+- 👀 I’m interested in ... blabla🧉
-- 🌱 I’m currently learning ... **ducks behaviour**
+- 🥸 I’m currently learning ... **ducks behaviour**
-- 💞️ I’m looking to collaborate on ... **NASA**
+- 🐌 I’m looking to collaborate on ... **NASA**
-- 📫 How to reach me ... lo de tu prima
+- 🕊️ How to reach me ... twitter

 <!---
 juaniwasdqre/juaniwasdqre is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.